(323 words)

 Photo: Susan SanGiovanni

-TOM HAMILTON has composed and performed electronic music for over 30 years, and his work with electronic music originated in the late-60s era of analog synthesis.
+TOM HAMILTON has composed and performed electronic music for over 50 years.
 His ongoing series of concerts, installations and recordings contrast structure with improvisation and textural electronics with acoustic instruments.
+He is a fellow of the Civitella Ranieri Foundation.
+Hamilton makes “aural scores” to connect performers to a changing context of electronic sound.
 Rather than addressing traditional modes of expression, presentation and observation, Hamilton often explores the interaction of many simultaneous layers of activity, prompting the use of “present-time listening” on the part of both performer and listener.

-Since 1990, Hamilton has been a member of composer Robert Ashley's touring opera ensemble, performing sound processing and mixing in both recordings and concerts.
-His audio production can be found in over 50 CD releases of new and experimental music, including recordings by Muhal Richard Abrams, Bruce Arnold, David Behrman, Thomas Buckner, George Lewis, Annea Lockwood, Alvin Lucier, Roscoe Mitchell, Phill Niblock, and “Blue” Gene Tyranny.
+Hamilton is currently serving as the music director for two operas by (the late) composer Robert Ashley, and has been a member of that company for 30 years.
+His audio production can be found in over 100 CD releases of new and experimental music, including recordings by Muhal Richard Abrams, Bruce Arnold, David Behrman, Thomas Buckner, Bernard Hoffer, George Lewis, Annea Lockwood, Alvin Lucier, Roscoe Mitchell, Phill Niblock, and “Blue” Gene Tyranny.